 Design science paradigm

 Design science as a paradigm is based on two major activities that are design, and investigation of the artifact (Wieringa, 2014).
-The design of the artifact is designed to interact with someone or something to solve a certain problem.
+The design of the artefact is intended to interact with someone or something to solve a certain problem.
 Evaluation methods in design science are to develop prototypes of the artifact, interviews and field experiments (Ken Peffers, 2008).

-positivism paradigm
+Positivism paradigm

 The positivism paradigm is based on the theory that to maximise the understanding of humanity is trough reason and observation (Ntgrty, 2016).
 According to this paradigm, the assumption is made that reality is independent from humanity.
 It focuses on getting facts through empirical qualitative analysis and methods and is based on solving everyday problems with the use of analysing statistics (Vosloo, 2014).